 - Non-Supportive – These folks say they dislike soccer.
-A Non-Supportive need more information and need to feel like they are being listened to.
-They account for the majority of resistance.
+Non-Supportive stakeholders need more information and need to feel like they are being listened to.
+They account for the majority of Resistance.

 - Opposed – These people sit in the visiting team’s supporters section.
 They see the change as something they cannot tolerate.
 To them, the change is perceived as a threat to a currently held mental model or they believe the consequences of the change will be intolerable.
 It’s possible to turn them, but they are usually the folks who continue to oppose the change over time.